Brooks-Scanlon Lumber Company: Oregon operations

 In 1911, Brooks-Scanlon began looking at timber resources in central Oregon.
 In 1915, the company purchased large tracts of timber land in central Oregon, near Bend.
 The following year, Brooks-Scanlon opened a sawmill on the east bank of the Deschutes River on the outskirts of Bend.
 Directly across the river from the Brooks-Scanlon mill was the Shevlin-Hixon sawmill, a major competitor that opened a month before the Brooks-Scanlon mill began operating.
-When it began sawmill operations, Brooks-Scanlon owned 250000 acre of timber land south and east of Bend, while Shevlin-Hixon owned 215000 acre including parcels along 70 mi on both sides of the Deschutes River.
+When it began sawmill operations, Brooks-Scanlon owned 250000 acre of timberland south and east of Bend, while Shevlin-Hixon owned 215000 acre including parcels along 70 mi on both sides of the Deschutes River.
 Within a year of opening, the Brooks-Scanlon and Shevlin-Hixon sawmills were the two largest producers of pine lumber in the world.

 In 1922, Brooks-Scanlon built a second lumber production facility upstream from the company's original sawmill.
 The new sawmill complex was known as Mill B. The new production complex was much larger than the original Mill A facility.
 When the new sawmill was fully operational, Brooks-Scanlon was cutting lumber around the clock with more than 2,000 workers on the company's payroll.

 By 1930, the Brooks-Scanlon sawmill was running three shifts a day, which kept the sawmill operating around the clock.
 At their peak, the Brooks-Scanlon and Shevlin-Hixon sawmills were producing over 500000000 board feet of lumber per year.
 Over the next several decades, Brooks-Scanlon bought large tracts of central Oregon timber land from Shevlin-Hixon and other forest land owners.

 In the late 1930s and 1940s, Brooks-Scanlon began buying standing timber from the United States Forest Service to supplement the harvest taken from the company’s timber land.
 The company also significantly expanded its railroad logging north and west of Bend.
 Previously, its railroad logging operations were used primarily for harvesting timber lands south of Bend.

 In 1950, Brooks-Scanlon bought the neighboring Shevlin-Hixon sawmill.
 The acquisition included the Shevlin-Hixon sawmill and adjacent property, all of its railroad and logging equipment, and large tracts of central Oregon timber lands along with the associated water rights.
 The Shevlin-Hixon sawmill was closed at the end of 1950.
 In the 1950s, Brooks-Scanlon kept its Bend sawmill producing lumber with timber purchased from the United States Forest Service in auctions administered by the Deschutes National Forest.

 In 1969, Brooks-Scanlon created a subsidiary corporation called Brooks Resources.
 The new company was created to develop Brooks-Scanlon property for uses other than timber production.
 In 1979, Brooks Resources was officially separated from the Brooks-Scanlon company.
 Two years later, Brooks-Scanlon was purchased by Diamond International corporation.
 In the late 1980s, the company was sold to the newly formed Crown Pacific Partners.
 The former Brooks-Scanlon sawmill continued producing lumber until 1994, when the Bend mill was finally closed due to diminished timber supply in the area.